Alexandra Powers: Personal life

-In the late 1990s she became a Scientologist, and by 2000 had married Gavin Potter and joined the Sea Organization, the religious order of the Church of Scientology.

-Powers previously said she did not adhere to any religion: "I've sort of looked and searched.
+In the early 1990s, Powers said she did not adhere to any religion: "I've sort of looked and searched.
 I was a Buddhist for about six months."
-She was married to actor Barry Sherman in December 1993.
-Powers lamented, "I have to take my ring off when I go to work.
+She was married to actor Barry Del Sherman in December 1993, and publicly lamented: "I have to take my ring off when I go to work.
 And that makes me sad, because I put the ring on and I don't want to ever have to take it off."

+In the late 1990s she started following the set of beliefs and practices invented by the American author L. Ron Hubbard, and by 2000 had married Gavin Potter and joined Hubbard's Sea Organization of the Church of Scientology.